Shibuya: Same-sex partnership certificate

-Sightseeing and historic sites
+Sightseeing and local landmarks

 Shibuya is famous for its scramble crossing, called Shibuya Crossing.
 It is located in front of the Shibuya Station Hachikō exit and stops vehicles in all directions to allow pedestrians to inundate the entire intersection.
-Shibuya Crossing is the "world’s busiest pedestrian crossing", with upwards 3,000 people at a time.
-The statue of Hachikō, a dog, between the station and the intersection, is a common meeting place and almost always crowded.

-On the southwest side of Shibuya station, there is another popular meeting place with a statue called "Moyai".
-The statue resembles a Moai statue, and it was given to Shibuya by the people of Niijima Island in 1980.
+Shibuya Crossing is the "world's busiest pedestrian crossing", with upwards of 3,000 people at a time.
+A statue of the dog Hachikō, remembered for his unwavering loyalty to his deceased owner, is installed outside Shibuya Station.
+The statue and its surrounding Hachikō Square are a common meeting place and are almost always crowded.
+On the southwest side of Shibuya Station, there is a Moyai statue, given to Shibuya by the people of Niijima Island in 1980.